About this information

 - Early repayment

 You can repay all or part of the credit borrowed at any time.
+We may charge up to 58 days interest if you pay off your loan in full early.
 If you wish to do this, you can do so by contacting us on 0345 600 2703.
 This is outlined in the Loan Agreement.
 If you make a partial repayment, we will reduce the term of your Agreement unless you request otherwise.

 - What happens if I were to miss a loan repayment?